 individuals and groups not entered into SAP through payroll or other means.)

 If you are in this category and have been directed to this site, you are now able to access your required training overview through the link below.
 This has been created through Qualtrics, and a certificate of completion can be generated for your personal

 records.
 Be sure to click through to the final screen in order to receive your certificate and for your participation to be recorded.
 (Please note that this is a combined presentation and there is only one Qualtrics link.)

 Sexual Discrimination and Sexual Misconduct AND Protection of Minors Training Overview

 The material contained in the State System training and Qualtrics training overview may be intense and trigger emotional responses in some participants.
 If you believe you would be better served meeting the training requirement through a one-on-one personal conversation with

 Supervisors and advisors of groups and organizations (e.g., ROTC, Honors College, Athletics, Greek Leaders, etc.) may request an in-person Q&A and overview of the training material and resources once each member of the group has completed his/her individual State System training or Qualtrics overview.
-Elise Glenn, Chief Diversity and Inclusion Officer/Title IX Coordinator, would be happy to meet with groups to introduce herself and to highlight points regarding the university’s Sexual Misconduct Policy, university processes, and resources available on campus and within the
+Elise Glenn, Chief Diversity and Inclusion Officer/Title IX Coordinator, would be happy to meet with groups to introduce herself and to highlight points regarding the university’s Sexual Discrimination and Sexual Misconduct Policy, university processes, and resources available on campus and within the

 Once you have completed the State System training or Qualtrics overview, please download and keep the Where to Turn for Help (PDF) poster as a reference.